Have you been wanting to start a business but didn’t know what to take a dig at? Don’t have enough capital to start something?

 If you are of the creative kinds, you can start by indulging in your passion.
 You can sell your arts and crafts at an exhibition or on the web.
 You can do up people’s homes or just plan a friend’s wedding!

 Start with selling to a small group of people and spread the word.
 Put your merch/services online.
-Here’s how you can get a free online store.
+Here’s how you can get an eCommerce online store.

 - Sell Arts, Crafts, Jewelry, Food